linode/apl-docs/docs/for-devs/get-started/lab-1.md

 sidebar_label: Prerequisites
 ---

 Welcome to Otomi!
-If you are a developer and are going to use Otomi, this getting started guide is for you.
-In this first part we are going to make sure everything is ready to get started.
+If you would like to explore Otomi, this getting started guide is for you.

 ## Prerequisites

-We assume the platform administrator has:
+We assume you (or the platform administrator) have:

 1. Installed Otomi with DNS configured